Move over pajamas. Nightgowns are the new chic, comfortable bedtime staple

 Hanro Deluxe Tank Nightgown

-Hanro’s sleek, stretchy bed clothes are sophisticated but not stuffy, body-skimming but not overtly sexy.
+Hanro’s sleek, stretchy bedclothes are sophisticated but not stuffy, body-skimming but not overtly sexy.
 The Deluxe Tank Nightgown is a people-pleaser that’s perfect for all seasons.

 Eileen West Sweater Knit Ballet Nightgown

-Classically cozy, Eileen West nightgowns are basically iconic.
-Finally listen to your mother and give into a ballet-neck soft knit nightgown with lace cuffs and an akoya shell-button placket.
+Classically cozy, Eileen West nightgowns are iconic.
+Finally listen to your mother and give in to a ballet-neck soft knit nightgown with lace cuffs and an Akoya shell button placket.
 You’ll never look back.

 The Short Sleep Shirt

-Indulge your inner Holly Golightly in a crisp, menswear-inspired sleep shirt.
-Designed by aptly named brand, The Sleep Shirt, this roomy, stylish night dress is our new 24/7 wardrobe.
+Indulge your inner Holly Golightly in a crisp, menswear-inspired sleepshirt.
+Designed by aptly named brand the Sleep Shirt, this roomy, stylish nightdress is our new 24/7 wardrobe.

 Fast Company may receive revenue for some links to products on our site.